sukigirl0101/sukigirl0101.github.io/_posts/2025-08-07-loop008-social-media-eats-your-soul.md

 You were deceived into thinking you are being seen
 **Were you ever?**
 If you were
-You wouldn't have to work for those likes, wouldn't you?
+You wouldn't have to work for those likes, would you?
 But you do
 You do work for them
 And you hate yourself for it